 Calcium supplements – Why not?

-The five reasons, which not only make calcium supplements unnecessary but also harmful are that they:
+The five study findings which not only suggest that calcium supplementation may be unnecessary but also harmful are that they:

 - increase the risk of cardiovascular disease